mdsunbeam/llm-hub/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The first thing to set up is your OpenAI, Anthropic, and Google API keys.
-You need OpenAI for the GPT models, Anthropic for the Claude 3 models, and Google for the Gemini models.
+The first thing to set up is your OpenAI, Anthropic, Google, and Groq API keys.
+You need OpenAI for the GPT models, Anthropic for the Claude 3 models, Google for the Gemini models, and finally Groq for Llama 3 models.

 ### Prerequisites

 1. Get an API key for OpenAI at: [https://platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 2. Get directions for how to generate an API key for Anthropic at: [https://docs.anthropic.com/claude/reference/getting-started-with-the-api](https://docs.anthropic.com/claude/reference/getting-started-with-the-api)
 3. Get an API key for Google at: [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)
+4. Create a free account and get an API key for Groq at: [https://console.groq.com/keys](https://console.groq.com/keys)

-Next, create three text files called `OPENAI_API_KEY.txt`, `ANTHROPIC_API_KEY.txt`, `GOOGLE_API_KEY.txt`.
+Next, create three text files called `OPENAI_API_KEY.txt`, `ANTHROPIC_API_KEY.txt`, `GOOGLE_API_KEY.txt`, and `GROQ_API_KEY.txt`.
 Paste your respective API keys into the text files.

 ### Installation